eidietrich/mt-fourth-estate-site/content/graying-pains/gp-demo-4.md

 image-description = "Image description TK" image-size = "inline"

-byline = "John Doe"
-publication = "Montana Free Press"
+byline = "John Doe / Montana Free Press"
 +++
 This is body text.
 It comes with a few different things.